acuon/acuon/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...-->
+- 🌱 I’m currently learning Android
+- 👯 I’m looking to collaborate on Android Development Projects
+- 🤔 I’m looking for help with Competitive Programming
 - 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: Programs and Anime